osirislab/ctf101/ctf101/challenges/2016/Web/wtf.sh2.md

        Do I need to say more?

 FLAG
-       You can get the flag to this first part of the problem by getting  the  website  to  run  the get_flag1  command.
-I heard the admin likes to launch it when he visits his own profile.
+       You  can  get  the flag to this second part of the problem by getting the website to run  the get_flag2 command.
+Sadly, I can't seem to find anything in the code that does that :( Do  you think you could take a look at it for me?

 ACCESS
        You can find wtf.sh at http://web.chal.csaw.io:8001/